e-kwsm/nwchem-wiki/Nudged-Elastic-Band-and-Zero-Temperature-String-Methods.md

     Verlet optimization, 2: refining conjugate gradient optimization
   - IMPOSE - if specified causes the initial geometries used to specify the path to be aligned with one another
-  - HASMIDDLE - if specified causes the initial path to use the the "midgeom" geometry to be used as the midpoint, i.e. the initial path is defined as a linear morphing from "geometry" --\> "midgeom" --\> "endgeom"
+  - HASMIDDLE - if specified causes the initial path to use the "midgeom" geometry to be used as the midpoint, i.e. the initial path is defined as a linear morphing from "geometry" --\> "midgeom" --\> "endgeom"